nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 to search for modules whose names or types contain any of the specified keywords (case-insensitive).

 FindCommand Class
-The FindCommand class is responsible for finding and listing all modules in the address book whose name contains any of the argument keywords.
+The FindCommand class is responsible for finding and listing all modules in the module tracker whose name contains any of the argument keywords.
 Keyword matching is case insensitive.
 The FindCommandParser is responsible for parsing the input given by the user.